akrzemi1/papers/contracts_explained.md

 The author of funcition `f` has made an assumption: it will never receive a null pointer.
 As a consequence, the function is written in such a way that passing it a null pointer will be UB.
 Now, function `g` checks if the pointer is null and if so, it "logs" this fact.
 However it logs it in a specific way: the function never throws and never stops the program via `std::exit()` or `std::abort()` or similar: it is guaranteed to return normally. (`noexcept` is not needed if the compiler can see the function body.)
 But then it unconditionally calls `f(p)`.
 If `p` is null, then the call to `f(p)` will be UB; since compiler is allowed to arbitrarily change the meaning of the program on UB, even prior to the UB event, it can eliminate the `if`-statement altogether: we would only see its effects if the program hit UB the moment later.
 This removal obviously changes the visible effects of the program, but only in the path that has UB.
 In the other path it makes the program run faster because no condiiton in `if`-statement needs to be evaluated.
-THis is called a "time travel" optimization, and is often found surprising as the effects of UB  precede the UB.
+This is sometimes called a "time travel optimization", and is often found surprising as the effects of UB  precede the UB.
 Clang 6 does perform this optimization in `-O3`.

 An important thing to stress here is that this is the present behavior in C++.
 Function `f()` above has a precondition, even though there is no means to express it.
 And this precondition causes the body of function `g()` to be altered in a potentially surprising way.
-If contract statements are added to C++, even with UB-based optimizations, they do not introduce any new kind of dngerous optimizations: they only make these optimizations explicit and more easily detectable.
+If contract statements are added to C++, even with "UB on unchecked failed contracts conditions" semantics, they do not introduce any *new* kind of dngerous transformations: they only make these transgormations explicit and more easily detectable.

-### Contract-induced UB

-Under the current specification, if a contract statement is not checked but is nonetheless determined to be `false` the implementation has the freedom to choose any behavior it feels appropriate.
-This gives the room for implementations to offer useful contract-related features not specified in the standard:

-1. Refuse to compile programs that inevitably lead to contract violation.
-2. Enable bug reporting through UB-sanitizer.
-3. Selectively runtime-check contract statements, e.g. only default-level preconditions, as described in [[P1421R0]][5].
-4. Offering an alternative, more configurable, mechanism for installing custom callbacks for cases where a contract condition is violated.
-5. Arbitrarily cnange the behavior of the program in the "negative" path in order to make the "positive" paths run faster.
-This is an UB-based optimization.
-6. Do nothing, as though there was no contract statement.

 ### Unintended program modifications

-Contract-based "optimizations" is motivated by the following reasoning.
-The visible change in behavior will only occur in program paths that contain bugs.
-Thus correct program parts, remain the same (but faster), whereas parts with bugs will potentially get transformed to something different, with different bugs.
+The permission to arbitrarily changing the buggy paths, especially when it cannot be opted out, rises objections.

-The opposition to such optimizations is based on the observation that there are classes of bugs that the program can deal with, or whose adverse effect on the program execution are limited and tolerable.
-The provision to change these "controlled" bugs into uncontrolled chnges in program behavior can change programs with declared bugs that perform within acceptable limits to those that exceed these limints.
+They are based on the observation that there are classes of bugs that the program can deal with, or whose adverse effect on the program execution are limited and tolerable.
+The provision to change these "controlled" bugs into uncontrolled and unpredictable program behavior, can change programs with declared bugs that perform within acceptable limits into programs that exceed these safety limints.
 The following is an example of a function, taken from [[P1517R0]][4], that copes with the bug:

 ```c++
 void handle_drone(FlightPath *path)